 Two iconic forwards, and the greatest strikers in the history of their respective clubs.

-A winner in the Champions League final may be the only thing which could ever rival the most famous of those 260 goals, as Aguero won Man City the Premier League title on goal difference at the expense of local rivals Manchester United in 2011-12 with virtually the final kick of the season.
+One of those 260 goals stands out more than any other, with Aguero providing one of the most dramatic moments in English football history when Man City won the Premier League title on goal difference at the expense of local rivals Manchester United in 2011-12 with virtually the final kick of the season.

-It was an unforgettable moment which immediately solidified his place in Man City history at the end of his very first season with the club, and after breaking their 44-year wait for a top-flight title he has been part of the other four which have followed too.
+It was an unforgettable moment which immediately solidified his place in Man City history at the end of his very first season with the club, and after breaking their 44-year wait for a top-flight title he was part of the next four that followed too.

-Add to that an FA Cup, six League Cups and three Community Shields, and Aguero already has a bulging trophy cabinet regardless of what happens on Saturday night.
+Add to that an FA Cup, six League Cups and three Community Shields, and Aguero's Man City career was marked with trophies galore as well as records.

-The prolific centre-forward has also left an indelible mark on the Premier League, becoming the highest-scoring foreign player in the competition's history and netting a brace in his final top-flight outing to become the player who has scored most goals for one single club in the division.
+The prolific centre-forward also left an indelible mark on the Premier League, becoming the highest-scoring foreign player in the competition's history and netting a brace in his final top-flight outing to become the player who had scored most goals for one single club in the division - although that mark was later overtaken by Harry Kane.

 With 'only' 100 Premier League strikes to his name, Didier Drogba is some way behind Aguero in the goalscoring stakes, but ask any Chelsea fan and he will be right up there with Terry, Lampard and Ron 'Chopper' Harris as the club's greatest icon.

-Drogba was the ultimate big-game player and the entire Chelsea team on Saturday will be dreaming of emulating his exploits in 2012, when he scored an 88th-minute equaliser to take the Champions League final to penalties, and then scored the winning spot kick to ensure hero status on the club's greatest ever night.
+Drogba was the ultimate big-game player - a priceless characteristic that was immortalised in 2012, when he scored an 88th-minute equaliser to take the Champions League final to penalties, and then scored the winning spot kick to ensure hero status on the club's greatest ever night.

 That was by no means a one-off, though; Drogba scored 10 goals in 10 major finals throughout his career, nine of which came for Chelsea as he helped them to four FA Cups and three League Cups, in addition to that Champions League glory.